JosefinaColombini/JosefinaColombini/README.md

 # 👋 Hi, I'm Josefina
-I'm an aspiring IT Infrastructure Specialist with 2.5 years of Computer Science studies and 1 year of hands-on experience in IT Support and System Administration.
+I’m an IT Support Specialist with one year of hands-on experience supporting business and healthcare clients across Windows, software, networking, VoIP, user access, backups, and infrastructure.

-I’m focused on building a career in networking, systems administration, and cybersecurity, with a strong interest in infrastructure, troubleshooting, and automation.
+I’m currently building my career in IT infrastructure, networking, systems administration, and cybersecurity, supported by 2.5 years of Computer Science studies and ongoing training in IT Infrastructure Support.

-I currently work as an IT Support Specialist, handling real-world troubleshooting and system maintenance, while also freelancing to deploy and manage secure server environments for small businesses.
+Alongside my support role, I work on projects involving Linux servers, Docker, VPNs, automation, technical documentation, and AI-powered tools designed to improve internal workflows and reduce repetitive work.

 ## ⚙️ My experience